dmitry-meleshko/backed_api/README.md

 Please demonstrate technical proficiency by creating a backend server application along with documentation and tests.

-## Submission

-To submit your work, send a tarball of your local repository.

 ## Requirements

 The backend stack must use technologies we use in-house: